How to Secure Year-End Gifts!

 Obviously, people are busy this time of year.
 Therefore, they need prompting.

-That is, you need to take action right now and over the next few weeks.
+That is, you need to take action right now and over these last few weeks of the year.

 Your Action Plan to Secure Year-End Gifts